 Can I switch from DIY to Mission Control later?

-Yes — Mission Control sits on top of OpenClaw, doesn't conflict with what you've built.
+Yes.
+Mission Control sits on top of OpenClaw and doesn't conflict with what you've built.

 Is Mission Control safer than DIY?